 A urinary tract infection (UTI) can affect any part of the urinary system, including the kidneys.

 When a person refers to a UTI, they are usually talking about a bladder infection or a lower UTI.
-Bladder infections are the most common type of UTI.
+Bladder infections are the

 A kidney infection can occur when bacteria, or less often fungi, travel up the urinary tract to infect the kidneys.